 To win an NBA MVP award, a player must stay healthy the entire season.
 Luckily for us, durability has never been a problem for Westbrook.
 In 13 NBA seasons, he’s played at least 70 games in eight of those seasons.
 That’s a highly impressive track record of being able to stay on the court for the majority of the season!

 Now that Westbrook is back on a contender, we expect him to play with some added motivation this season!
 If Westbrook finishes with numbers that are similar to last season (22.2 points per game, 11.5 rebounds per game, and 11.7 assists per game), he’ll definitely be in the hunt for the MVP.
-The 36 to 1 number is down from our initial recommendation when he was priced at 55-to-1 but still leaves a ton of value (and is just plain disrespectful) so we’ll recommend a small investment on Westbrook!
+The 36 to 1 number is down from our initial recommendation when he was priced at 55-to-1 but still leaves a ton of value in a small Westbrook wager.

 Does Luka Doncic deserve to be the favorite?

 Joel Embiid is one of the most talented players in the NBA so it makes sense that he’s the favorite to win the MVP award.
 The big fella would have won the award last season if not for some unfortunate injuries down the stretch.